Dr. B. R. Ambedkar School of Economics University: History

+The university was named after Dr. B.R.
+Ambedkar to commemorate his 125th birth anniversary.
 The Government of Karnataka constituted a committee of experts under the chairmanship of Shri.
-S. V. Ranganath, Vice Chairman, KSHEC & former Chief Secretary to the Government of Karnataka.
+S. V. Ranganath, vice chairman, KSHEC and former chief secretary to the Government of Karnataka.
 Based on the recommendation of this committee, the Government of Karnataka & Honorable Chief Minister Shri Siddaramaiah approved the establishment of this institution at a total cost of Rs 350 crores, Rs 275 crores from government funding and Rs 75 crores from corporate sources & released Rs 107 crores in the financial year 2016–17.
 The Government of Karnataka has allotted 43.45 acres of land In the Jnana Bharathi Campus of Bangalore University for the establishment of the institute.
+It was granted the university status in 2018 by the state government in order to get funds and recognition from the University Grants Commission (UGC).